Employment and Human Rights Law Damages in Ontarioachkarlaw-admin

 Whether a legal dispute works its way through the courts or through a tribunal, the individual claiming damages can seek both monetary and non-monetary damages for their legal matter.
 What type of remedial options are available to them will depend on their legal issue, their facts and the losses they incurred, and the jurisdiction their matter falls under.
-Damages are also affected by the employee’s mitigation efforts.
+Employment law and human rights damages in Ontario are also affected by the employee’s mitigation efforts.

 This article outlines the type of monetary damages are available in common employment and human rights disputes.